 Generally, the WordPress importer should import all your images from Weebly and store them in the WordPress media library.
 However, if you find out that the images were not properly imported, then we recommend you follow this guide on how to import external images in WordPress.

-We hope this guide helped you learn how to move your website from Weebly to WordPress.
+We hope this guide helped you learn how to move Weebly to WordPress.
 Next, you may be interested in learning more about WordPress and how to get the most out of it.
 See our guide on how to switch from Wix to WordPress.